What is a Software Catalog?

-The Backstage Service Catalog — actually, a software catalog, since it includes more than just services — is a centralized system that keeps track of ownership and metadata for all the software in your ecosystem (services, websites, libraries, data pipelines, etc).
+The Backstage Software Catalog is a centralized system that keeps track of ownership and metadata for all the software in your ecosystem (services, websites, libraries, data pipelines, etc).
 The catalog is built around the concept of metadata YAML files stored together with the code, which are then harvested and visualized in Backstage.

 How it works

-Backstage and the Backstage Service Catalog makes it easy for one team to manage 10 services — and makes it possible for your company to manage thousands of them.
+Backstage and the Backstage Software Catalog make it easy for one team to manage 10 services — and makes it possible for your company to manage thousands of them.

-More specifically, the Service Catalog enables two main use-cases:
+More specifically, the Software Catalog enables two main use-cases:

 - Helping teams manage and maintain the software they own.
 Teams get a uniform view of all their software; services, libraries, websites, ML models — you name it, Backstage knows all about it.

 - Makes all the software in your company, and who owns it, discoverable.
 No more orphan software hiding in the dark corners of your software ecosystem.

 The Software Catalog is available to browse at